Republican Party of Virginia

 The Republican Party of Virginia (RPV) is the Virginia chapter of the Republican Party.
 It is based at the Richard D. Obenshain Center in Richmond.
-As of May 2024, it controls all three statewide elected offices, 5 out of 11 U.S. House seats, and the governor's seat within the state.
+As of 2026, it holds none of the three statewide elected offices, a minority in both houses of the General Assembly, and 5 out of 11 U.S. House seats.

 History

 Antebellum

 Five Virginians (George Rye, John H. Atkinson, James Farley, Joseph Farley, and Mr. Ashley) attended the first national organizing convention of the Republican Party in Pittsburgh.
 John Curtiss Underwood, Rye, and H. Carpenter were the state's delegates to the 1856 Republican National Convention.
 They wanted to cast forty-five votes, three per congressional district and six at-large, but the convention only allotted them nine votes.
 They refused to vote in protest on both ballots.
 The delegation initially supported David Wilmot for the vice-presidential nomination, but later supported William L. Dayton.

 Underwood formed the party's newspaper in Wheeling, the first in any of the border states using financial aid from William H. Seward.
 Underwood also received backing from Horace Greeley and Eli Thayer to form a colony for northern workers in Ceredo.

 The first state convention was held on September 18, 1856, while Underwood was in another state due to threats of violence.
 William E. Stevenson, a future governor of West Virginia, was indicted for distributing an anti-slavery pamphlet.
 John C. Frémont received 291 votes in the state with 280 from the northwest.

 Republicans, such as Cassius Marcellus Clay and Underwood, viewed John Brown's raid on Harpers Ferry as damaging to the party.
 Almost all of Abraham Lincoln's support in the 1860 election came from around Wheeling.
 The Republicans supported Francis Harrison Pierpont's unionist Virginia government during the Civil War.